Livable Communities Council (LCC)

 Membership in the LCC requires:

 - Active participation in all council meetings.
-The meeting dates will be set for the year at the beginning of the calendar year.
-In addition, working groups will be advancing specific policy and place-based initiatives throughout the course of the year.
+Terms are three years with an opportunity to renew.
+The meeting dates will be set for the year at the beginning of the calendar year;

-- Being a member of the Urban Land Institute and annual council dues of $200.
+- Being an active member of the Urban Land Institute and annual council dues of $400 for private sector and $200 for non-profit and public agency participants;

 - Sponsorship of ULI Atlanta is not a requirement of participation but is strongly encouraged to support the ongoing work and mission of the organization.